About Faith

 • Contact Me and Find Out More

-If you have further questions about the counseling services I offer, you can contact me by email.
-Otherwise, I offer a free 15-minute consultation by phone or online that you can schedule here.
-At this time, we can talk in more detail about your situation and how I might help you.
+If you have further questions about the counseling services I offer, feel free to contact me by email.
+Alternatively, I offer a free 15-minute phone or online consultation that you can schedule here.
+This consultation gives you the opportunity to discuss your needs in more detail, ask questions, and learn how my services can support your goals or address your concerns.